 Some of my favorite stories

 Over my career, I’ve covered politics, health care, immigration and education, with an occasional side essay on parenting.
-Here you’ll find some of favorites.
+Here you’ll find some of my favorites.
 For my most recent stories, visit my Washington Post author page here.

-• This trail-blazing suburb has tried for 60 years to tackle race.
+This trail-blazing suburb has tried for 60 years to tackle race.
 What if trying isn’t enough?

 I went back to my hometown of Shaker Heights to ask the question: What if trying isn't enough?